rlangoy/bluepy_examples_nRF51822_mbed/README.md

 Displays the button1 value (UUID 0xa001 - Custom Service) from the  [BLE_Button Example](https://developer.mbed.org/teams/Bluetooth-Low-Energy/code/BLE_Button/?platform=Nordic-nRF51-DK) by running:
 * python readButton1.py xx:xx:xx:xx:xx:xx

-The program polls the "Button Service" (UUID 0xa001) every second and displays the "Button1" state:
+The program  displays the "Button1" state: every second by polling the "Button1 characteristics" (UUID 0xa001) value
 * value 0x00 button not pushed
 * value 0x01 button pushed
+The UUID 0xa001 is a custom characteristics.
+This means that it is not predefined in the characteristics list from  [bluetooth.org] (https://developer.bluetooth.org/gatt/characteristics/Pages/CharacteristicsHome.aspx).
+In plain english this is youst ouer reference to the button1's state.